“For physical training is of some value, but godliness has value for all things,

 Rockbridge Academy offers athletic opportunities for girls and boys at both the Middle School and Varsity levels.
 Varsity girls and boys participate in soccer and cross country in the fall, basketball and swimming in the winter, and boys' baseball and girls' lacrosse in the spring.
 Junior Varsity level teams are formed as the number of participants allow.
 Middle School girls and boys participate in soccer and cross country in the fall, basketball and swimming in the winter, and girls’ lacrosse in the spring.
 Varsity boys' soccer, varsity boys' and girls' basketball, and varsity boys' baseball compete in the Maryland Independent Athletic Conference (MIAC), the varsity girls' soccer team competes in the Metro Independent School Athletic League (MISAL), the varsity girls' lacrosse team competes in the Capitol Area Lacrosse League (CALL), and varsity cross country and varsity swimming compete independently.

 Summer Sports Camps

-Rockbridge Academy offers week-long sports camps during the summer for children in grades K-6.
+Rockbridge Academy offers week-long sports camps during the summer for students of all ages.

 Rockbridge Academy admits students of any race, color, and national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, and national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.